| Introduction: Maxillary artery is a branch of the external carotid artery supplying a vast

 Claire et al. has reported maxillary artery bifurcating into superficial and deep branches with the eventual reunion to form

-In the present case, very superficially coursed maxillary artery piercing the temporalis muscle and separating its muscle
+a complete loop in the infratemporal region.(12) In the present case, very superficially coursed maxillary artery piercing the temporalis muscle and separating its muscle

 fibers into superficial anterior and deep posterior parts is a unique representation.
 The embryological basis for such variant